-Before talking about constructing angles, let us quickly recall angles and their types.
+Before talking about constructing angles with a protractor, let us quickly recall angles and their types.
 An angle is made when two rays start from a common point.
 This point is called the vertex of the angle and the two rays forming the angle are called its arms or sides.
 Depending on the inclination between its two arms, an angle may be acute (less than 90 degrees), obtuse (more than 90 degrees) or right-angled (exactly 90 degrees).
-Constructing angles is an important part of geometry as this knowledge is extended for construction of other geometric figures as well, primarily the triangles.
+Construction of angles is an important part of geometry as this knowledge is extended for construction of other geometric figures as well, primarily the triangles.

 It is a semi-circular disc used to draw and measure angles.
 It is graduated from 0 to 180 degrees and can be directly used to measure any angle within the range.
 It has two set of markings, 0 to 180 degrees from left to right and vice versa.